Installing a TeX System

 - From the Actions menu, choose “Refresh Packages List” followed by “Update All Packages” and confirm the subsequent prompts.

-- From the Configure menu, choose “Change Paper Size...”, ensure “Letter” is selected, then accept the choice.
+- From the Configure menu, choose “Change Paper Size...”, ensure “Letter” is selected (or A4 if standard for your country), then accept the choice.
 This will cause a cascade of updates during which there will be a spinning indicator near the top of the TeX Live Utility window.
 Wait for the indicator to disappear before quitting the TeX Live Utility program.

-- From the Finder's Go menu choose Applications, then open the TeX folder, then open “TeXShop”.
+- Go to the new TeX folder in /Applications, then open “TeXShop”.

 - If prompted, allow any updates to be applied.